 Soto’s Contract and Salary Cap Considerations

-Soto is entering his final year of arbitration with a $31 million cap hit for the Yankees this season.
+Soto is in his final year of arbitration with a $31 million cap hit for the Yankees this season.
 With the Yankees’ adjusted payroll sitting at $309.4 million, managing partner Hal Steinbrenner has already expressed a desire to reduce this figure.
 However, a long-term extension for Soto could be worth the investment.

 If the Yankees were to offer Soto a $600 million deal over 12 years, he would command an average of $50 million per season until he turns 37.
 This figure, while substantial, ensures that the Yankees would retain one of the most dominant power hitters in baseball, likely securing multiple World Series appearances in that timeframe.